SAFEHR-data/PIXL/pixl_core/README.md

 where `az_prefix` is either the project slug or is defined in the [project configuration file](../template_config.yaml) as `azure_kv_alias`.

+> Note
+>
-The project name defined in the configuration file **must** match the [XNAT Project ID](https://wiki.xnat.org/documentation/creating-and-managing-projects).
-If the project name does not match the XNAT Project ID, the upload will fail.
+> The project name defined in the configuration file **must** match the
+> [XNAT Project ID](https://wiki.xnat.org/documentation/creating-and-managing-projects).
+If the project name does
+> not match the XNAT Project ID, the upload will fail.

+The following environment variables must also be set to determine the XNAT destination and how to handle conflicts with existing session and series data:

+`"XNAT_DESTINATION"`:

+- if `"/archive"`, will send data straight to the archive
+- if `"/prearchive"`, will send data to the [prearchive](https://wiki.xnat.org/documentation/using-the-prearchive) for manual review before archiving

+`"XNAT_OVERWRITE"`:

+- if `"none"`, will error if the session already exists.
+- if `"append"`, will append the data to an existing session or create a new one if it doesn't exist.
+        If there is a conflict with existing series, an error will be raised.
+- if `"delete"`, will append the data to an existing session or create a new one if it doesn't exist.
+        If there is a conflict with existing series, the existing series will be overwritten.

 ### XNAT testing setup